mhirono1351/covid19_dashboard/README.md

 [gif file]

-## COVID19 Dashboard in Japan
+## COVID-19 Dashboard in Japan
-COVID19 Dashboard in Japan, powered by Shiny web app, demonstrates interactive plots and summary to figure out how COVID19 had spread throughout Japan.
+COVID-19 Dashboard in Japan, powered by Shiny web app, demonstrates interactive plots and summary to figure out how COVID-19 had spread throughout Japan.
 The dataset is retrieved from [COVID-19 dataset in Japan in Kaggle](https://www.kaggle.com/lisphilar/covid19-dataset-in-japan)

 ## General Info
+Like other nations, Japan has been struggling with unprecedented battle over infectious disease since Feb 2020.
+The news media broadcasts daunting reports/figures from various perspectives almost every day.
+Should we take them at face value?
+Any missing part from their perspective?
+That is my first motivation to drive me to develop this web application.
+By leveraging the public dataset, this Shiny-powered web application helps even non-experts intuitively understand how we are affected by COVID-19 from the different viewpoint than the new media.

 ## DEMO
 Here is a working live demo: https://mhirono1351.shinyapps.io/covid19_dashboard/

 ## Features
-* Reactive data filters
+* Reactive data filters of date, the breakdown of testing, and types of hospitals
-* Action button & observers
-* Event-driven interactive outputs
+* 4 panels of the case summary including the total testing, positive cases, death, and out-hospital
+* 2 event-driven interactive plots demonstrating the positive cases per hospital bed, and transition of the prevalence rate

 ## Technologies
 The dashboard is created by R (4.0.3) with the following relevant packages: